citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 Required:

 - `cpu_count` (Number) The number of processors that virtual machines created from the provisioning scheme should use.
-- `master_image_vm` (String) The name of the virtual machine that will be used as master image.
-This property is case sensitive.
 - `memory_mb` (Number) The maximum amount of memory that virtual machines created from the provisioning scheme should use.

 Optional: